5 min read

-So don’t expect shopping malls or even free-standing retail space to come back anytime soon.
+So don’t expect shopping malls or free-standing retail space to come back anytime soon.
 But one industry’s loss is another’s gain.
 Industrial warehouses and distribution centers have proved their worth of late, demonstrating that they are far more essential than the retail spaces they once shipped to.

-As of the 13th of this month, only 87.6% of apartment lessees paid any portion of the rent that was due on July 1.
+As of the 13th of this month, only 87.6% of apartment lessees paid any portion of the rent due on July 1.
 According to the National Multifamily Housing Council, that’s a 2.4 percentage point decrease from the previous month.

 Still, people have to live somewhere.